Error Bounds for a Least Squares Meshless Finite Difference Method on Closed Manifolds: Preliminaries

-If $\cM$ is a Cartesian product of multiple spheres, possibly of different dimensions, then appropriate kernels with respect to which operators \eqref{LB} are positive and self-adjoint are obtained for $H^s(\cM)$ by taking tensor products of corresponding spherical restrictions of the Mat\'ern and Wendland kernels.
+If $\cM$ is a Cartesian product of multiple spheres, possibly of different dimensions, then appropriate kernels, with respect to which the corresponding tensor products of the operators \eqref{LB} are positive and self-adjoint, are obtained for $H^s(\cM)$ by taking tensor products of the spherical restrictions of the Mat\'ern and Wendland kernels.
 This follows from the fact that tensor products of kernels may be identified with the kernels of the tensor products of the respective reproducing kernel Hilbert spaces, see e.g.~\cite{PaulsenRaghupathi16}.
-This covers in particular the $d$-dimensional torus $\cM=\TT^d$ \cite{Narcowich95} and hence the periodic boundary value problems for the operators $L=(-\Delta+\alpha I)^\kappa$ on cuboids, where $\Delta$ is the $d$-dimensional Laplace operator.
+This applies in particular to the $d$-dimensional torus $\cM=\TT^d$ \cite{Narcowich95}.

 Differential operators \eqref{LB} on arbitrary Riemannian manifolds also satisfy the assumptions of Lemma~\ref{KL}, see \cite{Agranovich15}.
 However, closed form formulas for the kernels of the form \eqref{KfLS}, where $e_j$ are the eigenfunctions of $\Delta_\cM$, are not available in general.
+By considering the flat torus $\cM=\RR^d/\ZZ^d$ we may find appropriate kernels for the periodic boundary value problems for the operators $L=(-\Delta+\alpha I)^\kappa$ on the unit cube, where $\Delta$ is the $d$-dimensional Laplace operator.
+In the univariate case $d=1$ this kernel is known in terms of Bernoulli polynomials, see e.g.~\cite[Section 3.2]{FasshauerMcCourt15}.